WilliamAnimate/MinimalFox/README.md

 ## Attribution

 Attribution can be found within the css files themselves, usually linking to where I got that specific style from.
+The rest were made by myself with the browser toolbox.